Recruiting Studies

 High cholesterol occurs when there is too much cholesterol in the blood, increasing the risk of heart disease and stroke.
 It has no symptoms and is detected through blood tests.
 Management includes diet changes, exercise, and medications such as statins.

 Clinical trials are advancing new treatments for high cholesterol.
-Currently, 10 studies are recruiting a combined 5,014 participants across the United States.
-Research is being conducted by 8 organizations including AstraZeneca, Arrowhead Pharmaceuticals, Essentia Health and 5 others.
+Currently, 28 studies are recruiting a combined 76,652 participants across the United States.
+Research is being conducted by 23 organizations including University of Massachusetts, Worcester, National Heart, Lung, and Blood Institute (NHLBI), University of Pennsylvania and 20 others.

 2026 High Cholesterol Research Landscape

-Geographically, high cholesterol trials are most concentrated in Boca Raton, Florida (4 trials); Mobile, Alabama (3 trials); Québec, Quebec (3 trials); San Francisco, California (3 trials); Washington D.C., District of Columbia (3 trials) and 7 other cities.
+Geographically, high cholesterol trials are most concentrated in Boca Raton, Florida (4 trials); New York, New York (4 trials); Cincinnati, Ohio (3 trials); Washington D.C., District of Columbia (3 trials); San Francisco, California (3 trials) and 7 other cities.

 Featured High Cholesterol Studies